 “So divorce him.”

 “What would that accomplish?
 I’d have even less power to stop him.”
-She reached over for her pack but thought better of it and threw it back down on the stand.
+She reached over for her pack but thought better of it and tossed it back down on the stand.
 “You have to do more, Dex.
 You may have to save the world.”

 Fricke laughed.
 “What more can I really do?”

-“Promise me you will keep Tibbles from getting down here as long as possible.
+“For now, just keep Tibbles from getting down here as long as possible.
 Delay it, undermine it, do whatever you can, but make sure Manfred doesn’t have access to his authentication codes.”

-“I’m doing everything I can.”
+“I’m already doing everything I can.”

 “You know he’s got Fuckminster working on something,” she added.

 “I can smell the stench of their plots.
 They’re always having their secret conversations.
 They get quiet when they see me come around.
 Fucky is Manfred’s lackey, Dex.
 I bet you anything he’s plotting some way to get Tibbles down here in case you fail.
 You have to be ready for that.”